 Under the terms of the Duncan Lake Joint Venture Agreement, if it appears that construction program costs will exceed those estimated under the construction program by 15% or more, the operator will provide notice of same to the participants and the management committee will convene a meeting for the purpose of considering the construction program overruns.
 If the management committee approves such overruns, each participant contributing to the construction program will be liable for the payment of the overruns.
 If the management committee does not approve the cost overruns, the operator will curtail or abandon the construction program.
-Alternately, the Duncan Lake Joint Venture Agreement provides that any participant that has approved the construction program overruns may advance the amount of the overrun which was not accepted, and on doing so, such participant will be entitled to recover the amount of the advance from the sale of mineral products derived from the Duncan Lake Iron Project together with interest thereon calculated from the date the funds were advanced, and such party will have the prior and first right to receive the share of any mineral products mined from the Duncan Lake Property (or share the proceeds of such mineral products) of a value equal to the amount advanced, together with interest thereon.
+Alternately, the Duncan Lake Joint Venture Agreement provides that any participant that has approved the construction program overruns may advance the amount of the overrun which was not accepted, and on doing so, such participant will be entitled to recover the amount of the advance from the sale of mineral products derived from the Duncan Lake Iron Project together with interest thereon calculated from the date the funds were advanced, and such party will have the prior and first right to receive the share of any mineral products mined from the Duncan Lake Property (or share the proceeds of such mineral products) until the participant has received mineral products in kind (or the proceeds of such mineral products) of a value equal to the amount advanced, together with interest thereon.